Applied Behavior Analysis (ABA)

 Applied Behavior Analysis, often referred to as “ABA,” is the process of systematically applying interventions that are based upon behavior learning theory to improve socially significant behaviors to a meaningful degree, and to demonstrate that the interventions employed are responsible for the improvement in behavior (Baer, Wolf, & Risley, 1968).

 Hundreds of published, carefully controlled studies have shown that ABA is a highly effective method for teaching individuals with autism and related developmental disabilities.
+Many of these studies have been conducted at DDI.

 ABA has been endorsed by the National Institutes of Health and the Association for Science in Autism Treatment and has been identified by the Surgeon General of the United States as the most effective way of addressing the learning and behavioral needs of persons with autism.